The paradox of the compositionality of natural language: a neural machine translation case study: Global compositionality

 \paragraph{Results} In the main paper, Figures~\ref{fig:substitutivity} and~\ref{fig:per_synonym} provided the consistency scores for the substitutivity tests.
 Here, Table~\ref{tab:substitutivity_appendix} further details the results from the figure, by presenting the average consistency per evaluation data type and training set size, and per evaluation data type and synonym pair.

-\section{Global Compositionality}
+\section{Global compositionality}

-\paragraph{Idioms employed} Table~\ref{tab:overgeneralisation_appendix} provides more information on the idioms used in our global compositionality or overgeneralisation test.
+\paragraph{Idioms employed} Table~\ref{tab:overgeneralisation_appendix} provides more information on the idioms used in our global compositionality test.
 In the first column, we list all idioms we used, along with the \emph{keywords} that we used to determine if their translation is local or not.
 To extract the natural data, we retrieved exact matches with OPUS source sentences.
 The idioms' keywords are mostly nouns that either translate into a different word in an accurate paraphrased translation in Dutch (e.g. ``across the \textbf{board}'' would be ``over de hele linie''), or should disappear in the translation (e.g. ``do the right \textbf{thing}'' typically translates into ``het juiste doen'' in the corpus).

 In the second column of Table~\ref{tab:overgeneralisation_appendix}, we list the subordinate clauses that we used to include idioms in the synthetic and semi-natural data.
-The clauses themselves are drawn from OPUS; they are all full source sentences in OPUS - i.e. we did not omit their context.
+The clauses themselves are drawn from source sentences in OPUS.
 To incorporate them in synthetic and semi-natural sentences, we include them as a relative clause behind nouns representing a human, by attaching \emph{``that said `[idiom]'''}.
 For instance: ``The poet criticises the king that said `Have you gone out of your mind'.''

 In the third column of Table~\ref{tab:overgeneralisation_appendix}, we show local translations of the idioms, elicited from the model by embedding the idiom in a string of ten random nouns.
 Even ``out of the blue'', which is rarely overgeneralised when presented in synthetic, semi-natural or natural contexts, is locally translated.
-This indicates that the idiom is not stored as one lexical unit per se, but that it is only translated globally in specific contexts.
+This indicates that the idiom is not stored as one lexical unit per se but that it is only translated globally in specific contexts.

 \paragraph{Results} In the main paper, in Figure~\ref{fig:global_compositionality}, we visualised how overgeneralisation changes over the course of training, averaged over idioms.
 In Table~\ref{tab:global_compositionality_appendix}, we detail the maximum overgeneralisation observed per idiom.